Club Dates/Rolling Stones Tour

 The AC/DC Club Dates/Rolling Stones Tour was a series of concerts done by the Australian hard rock band AC/DC.
 The band was a support act for the Rolling Stones' Licks Tour in Germany, but also performed together in Toronto, Canada.

 Background

 The band performed an exclusive show in New York City at the Roseland Ballroom on 11 March 2003 as part of a contest.
-Following the exclusive performance, AC/DC joined the Rolling Stones on their tour in Germany as an opening act.
+Following the exclusive performance, AC/DC joined the Rolling Stones on the Licks Tour in Germany as an opening act.
 As part of the Molson Canadian Rocks for Toronto program for a benefit concert, AC/DC joined to support Rolling Stones on the lineup.
 The show in Toronto was the largest outdoor ticketed event in Canada, and its gross was in the 9 million range, drawing in 489,176 people.
 After the benefit concert, AC/DC performed in London, England on 21 October 2003 at the Hammersmith Apollo, which sold out in four minutes.